 Where will I be staying?

 You will stay in a variety of diverse accommodation throughout your trip including local hotels, hostels, and tea-houses.
-Most accommodation will be dorm style with shared bathrooms.
+Most accommodation will be twin style with shared bathrooms.

 Who takes part in this program?